This post may contain affiliate links, please see the privacy policy for details.

 Prepare the tomatoes: Chop your tomatoes, sprinkle them with salt, and let them sit in a colander so the salt can draw out the juices.

-Assemble the salad: Mix the tomato juice with the shallot vinegar, garlic, oregano, salt, pepper, olive oil, fresh basil, mozzarella, then toss with all the other ingredients and serve the panzanella, topped with parmesan.
+Assemble the salad: Mix the tomato juice with the shallot vinegar, garlic, oregano, salt, pepper, olive oil, fresh basil, mozzarella, then toss with all the other ingredients and serve the panzanella, topped with parmesan shavings.

 Substitutions and Variations

-As you can see, this salad can be made in a wide variety of ways.
-Feel free to throw in anything else you want, like yellow bell pepper, red bell peppers, or anything else you like.
+Optional add-ins: Feel free to throw in anything else you want, like yellow or red bell peppers, shaved zucchini or sauteed mushrooms.

-This classic Italian salad is typically a dish comprised of hearty bread, tomatoes, garlic, olive oil (Italian, of course!), and various salad veggies, along with aromatic fresh herbs.
-It’s a vegetarian dish, but you might like to pair it with grilled chicken breast, creamy Tuscan chicken, this crab boil recipe, your favourite kind of steak (try a Tomahawk!), or even some fat, juicy shrimp or pork.
-It goes with any protein if you want a main course, or you can serve it by itself in a large bowl as part of a buffet with other salads such as Italian Rice Salad, Garden Veggie Macaroni Salad or Sweet Potato Kale Salad.
+As a side dish: This classic Italian salad is typically a dish comprised of hearty bread, tomatoes, garlic, olive oil (Italian, of course!), and various salad veggies, along with aromatic fresh herbs.
+It’s a vegetarian dish, but you might like to pair it with roasted chicken, creamy Tuscan chicken, a crab boil, your favorite kind of steak (try a Tomahawk!) or even some fat, juicy shrimp or pork.

-Store: A panzanella recipe is best served as soon as it’s ready.
-You can refrigerate it for a day, but the tomatoes will lose their flavour, and the bread will get soggy.
+Store: Panzanella is best served as soon as it’s ready.
+You can refrigerate it for a day, but the tomatoes will lose some of their flavor, and the bread will get soggy.

 Freeze: This isn’t a recipe you can freeze.
-It’s best served as fresh as possible, like many other Italian recipes.
+It’s best served fresh like many other Italian recipes.

 Panzanella Recipe FAQs